edgelesssys/contrast/dev-docs/ghsa.md

    3. _Patches_ section describes how the vulnerability was fixed.
    4. _Severity_ calculation uses CVSSv3 and matches the impact description.
 2. Merge all PRs on the temporary fork.
+   You will need to tick the _bypass branch protections_ box.
+That's okay.
-3. Create a patch release for the latest released version.
+3. Create a [patch release](release.md#patch) for the latest released version.
 4. From the advisory's drop-down menu, select _Publish Advisory_ and click the button.
    We don't usually request CVE assignments through GitHub.